Dear Job Seekers, Stop Putting All of Your Eggs in One Basket

 All of these clients had one thing in common.
 They were putting their job search efforts (eggs) into one basket and not evaluating and tackling ALL of the necessary tasks.

-Yes, a good resume and cover letter are required (even in today’s digital age) but so are different resume formats for different types of applications, and different avenues for getting the resume read.
+Yes, a good resume and cover letter are required (even in today’s digital age) but so are different resume formats for different application avenues or resume readers.

 If a candidate hasn’t conducted a formal interview for several years, practice is required.
 Many job seekers crumble under interview pressure, leaving them flummoxed as to why they never get the coveted offer.